yoctoproject/poky/documentation/ref-manual/classes.rst

 -  ``perms:`` Currently, this check is unused but reserved.

+-  ``pep517-backend:`` checks that a recipe inheriting :ref:`ref-classes-setuptools3` has a PEP517-compliant backend.

 -  ``pkgconfig:`` Checks ``.pc`` files for any :term:`TMPDIR`/:term:`WORKDIR` paths.
    Any ``.pc`` file containing these paths is incorrect since